joao-frohlich/cpython/Doc/library/http.server.rst

    Note that CGI scripts will be run with UID of user nobody, for security reasons.
 Problems with the CGI script will be translated to error 403.

-   .. deprecated-removed:: 3.13 3.15

-      :class:`CGIHTTPRequestHandler` is being removed in 3.15.
-CGI has not been considered a good way to do things for well over a decade.
-This code has been unmaintained for a while now and sees very little practical use.
-      Retaining it could lead to further :ref:`security considerations
-      <http.server-security>`.

 :class:`CGIHTTPRequestHandler` can be enabled in the command line by passing the ``--cgi`` option::

         python -m http.server --cgi

-.. deprecated-removed:: 3.13 3.15

-   :mod:`http.server` command line ``--cgi`` support is being removed because :class:`CGIHTTPRequestHandler` is being removed.

 .. warning::